Different Types of Interviews

 - Review your resume and notes.

 - Practice answering potential interview questions.
 This will help you feel comfortable with the process.

 - Read the newspaper or check the Internet to be prepared for the “ice-breaking” small talk around the day’s events.

-- Schedule your time to arrive at the interview location ten to fifteen minutes prior to your scheduled interview.
+- Plan to arrive at the interview location ten to fifteen minutes prior to your scheduled interview.
 You might want to check the traffic conditions to help you plan your commute.
 On-time is late, and early is on-time!

 - Avoid perfume/cologne and smoking before the interview.

 - Carry a small portfolio to hold your resume and a pen.

-- Do not wear your outerwear into the interview.
+- Do not wear your outerwear in the interview.
 Overcoats should be taken off before you go into the interview.

 - Do not wear sunglasses or headphones during the interview or while waiting for it to begin.

 Twenty Minutes Before

 - Arrive with time to stop by the restroom for any last-minute touch-ups.
-Check for animal hair, shoulder flakes, and static cling.
+Check for stray human and animal hair, shoulder flakes, and static cling.
 If you get sweaty palms, this is a good time to wash and dry your hands.

 - Be courteous to all support staff including the security guard.
 You never know who is providing input for the selection process.